AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 of classical physics or STR.
 In the general theory of relativity,

-locally inertial reference frames, the law of conservation of
+gravitational energy").
+In locally inertial frames of reference, the law of

-spacetime, what we call energy may not be maintained
+However, in curved spacetime, what we call energy may not

-in general.
-And so it is in "time-curved" space-time,
+itself be conserved in general.
+And so it is also in

-contribution to a quantity that we are used to using as
+the quantity that we are used to using in classical physics as

 Hot early universe , "big